If you think you have COVID-19 symptoms:

-Don’t wait until you need help.
-Register with a GP (doctor) as soon as possible so that support is easily available when you need it.
-You will still be able to see your GP at home during the holidays (they will be able to see you as an emergency patient or as a visitor).
+Don’t wait until you feel ill.
+Register with a doctor (usually called general practitioner or GP) as soon as you have an address so that support is available when you need it.
+GPs provide a range of services by appointment, including medical advice, examinations, vaccinations and prescriptions (medication).
+You should still be able to see your GP at home during the holidays (they will be able to see you as an emergency patient or as a visitor).

-Free dental treatment for serious emergencies is available from supervised dental students at the Manchester Dental Hospital on the corner of Bridgeford Street and Higher Cambridge Street.
-Tel: 0161 393 7730
+Free dental treatment for serious emergencies is usually available from supervised dental students at the Manchester Dental Hospital but please call them first as they have had to adapt the service they can offer due to COVID-19 Tel: 0161 393 7730

-Most medical and hospital treatment is free but you may have to pay for prescriptions, dental check-ups and treatment, sight tests, glasses, etc. Currently prescriptions cost £8.40 per item and a basic dental check-up is £19.70
+Most medical and hospital treatment is free but you may have to pay for prescriptions (medication), dental check-ups and treatment, sight tests, glasses, etc. Currently prescriptions cost £9.15 per item and a basic dental check-up is £22.70.

-You should complete a HC1 form and you will receive a HC2 or HC3 in response.
-A HC2 gives you full help and a HC3 gives limited help.
+To apply for help with medical costs, you should complete a HC1 form; and you will receive a HC2 or HC3 in response.
+A HC2 gives you full help with health costs and a HC3 gives limited help towards the cost.
 If you don’t qualify for help with prescriptions you can buy a pre-payment certificate (PPC), which will save you money if you need prescriptions regularly.
-Head to www.nhsbsa.nhs.uk/HealthCosts/2131.aspx and click on the pre-payment certificates link
+Find out more about pre-payment certificates on this NHS website.

 If you think your academic performance might be significantly affected by unexpected issues of ill health you should inform the university through the Exceptional Factors procedure http://www.mmu.ac.uk/sas/studentservices/guidance/